 Unlike Booker T. Washington, W.E.B.
-DuBois, Langston Hughes, Richard Wright, Gwendolyn Brooks, Lorraine Hansberry, Nikki Giovanni, James Baldwin, Alice Walker, and only recently, Toni Morrison, Zora Neale Hurston was not a name mentioned in my schools, not even during Black History Month.
-My knowledge of her achievement as a Black American author existed only because I came across a tiny, early-edition paperback copy of Their Eyes Were Watching God in the break room at my teenaged job.
-It was a book passed around by women I worked with at the local hospital kitchen, a kitchen run and supervised by black women.
+DuBois, Langston Hughes, Richard Wright, Gwendolyn Brooks, Lorraine Hansberry, Nikki Giovanni, James Baldwin, Alice Walker, and Toni Morrison, Zora Neale Hurston was not a name mentioned in my schools, not even during Black History Month.
+My knowledge of her arrived only after I came across a tiny, early-edition paperback copy of Their Eyes Were Watching God in the break room at one of my teenage jobs.
+It was a book passed around by women I worked with in a small town’s Catholic hospital kitchen, a kitchen run and supervised by black women.
 I don’t remember the description on the back of the book, nor can I recall what image the cover held.
-However it was clear that something had drawn someone to buy a book that they would rather pass than discard.
-No one had yet to read the book in its entirety because it always came with an unfavorable review: “Aw…she caint write.”
+However it was clear something had drawn someone to buy a book they would rather pass around than discard.
+No one had read the book in its entirety yet because it always came with an unfavorable review: “Aw…she caint write.”

-The preferred books to delve into on work and lunch breaks were the mass paperback, bestselling romances and true-crime novels scattered about: popular genres which spilled the inside secrets of lily-white domestic spheres and scandalous life.
+The preferred books to delve into on work and lunch breaks were mass paperback, bestselling romances and true-crime novels scattered about: popular genres which spilled inside secrets of lily-white domestic spheres and scandalous life.
 While I finished after-school homework, these were the books women around me read.
-They were dramatic narratives about foreigners whose romances and horror stories were a version of their own but in different manifestations.
+They were dramatic narratives about outsiders whose romances and horror stories were a version of our own but in different manifestations.
 Passion, heartbreak, disappointment, victimization, and the possibility of a happy ending were the hooks.
-The subjects were of a different color, the least bit of details from their own reality to have to look at, as in a mirror, to reflect back on the pain which causes one to sink into a book as a means of escape in the first place.